w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 ### Operational state for WoT
 **Why**: device gets operational for WoT
-**Actor** responsible to get to this state: provider/vendor or user **Capabilities**:
+**Actor** responsible to get to this state: provider/vendor or user **Data**:
+- manufacturer credentials
+- provider credentials, configuration data
+- user configuration data, user data.

+**Capabilities**:
-- identity: given by provider/vendor or user
+- identity: given by provider/vendor/user credentials
 - provisioned for the solution
 - configured for the solution
 - operational level: native, fully functional.
 - operational for WoT: yes (including deploying WoT runtime, dependencies and system configuration, optionally WoT bootstrapping for WoT services, e.g. Thing Directory)
 - external interfaces: mainly WoT interface
+- WoT security configuration (required credentials, polices, etc).

 **Previous state**: Operational for [protocol] **Preceding states**: Operational for [protocol] , Maintenance (Non-operational for maintenance) **Next states**: Maintenance, Operational for [protocol], Onboarded (de-commission), Manufactured (reset to factory defaults) **Relationship** (why to change state to Maintenance):
   - run the native mechanisms for SW update or reconfiguration or re-provisioning that requires stopping the normal operation of the device, including eventual rebooting)
-  - managed either by the underlying native SW stack (to update that), or by WoT runtime (only to update WoT, if that requires stopping WoT services)
+  - managed either by the underlying native SW stack (to update that), or by WoT runtime (only to update WoT, if that requires stopping WoT services).
-  - security setup

 **Relationship** (why to change state to Operational for [protocol]):
   - decommissioning the device from WoT but keep the native operation.